You are here because you wish to work with a Gordon-Conwell student or a student has approached you to be their Mentored

-M.Div. students have five field units to complete and MAEM students have three.
-Students typically do one unit at a time, but if they work in a ministry at 20 hours per week they may register for double units.
-Students may also do three field units over two semesters if their ministry averages 15 hours per week.
-As a mentor you would meet with them once a week for an hour, committing yourself during that time to their spiritual growth and maturity as well as their ministry knowledge and skills development.
-Written assignments are required at the beginning (Learning Covenant) and end (Progress Report or Final Evaluation) of each 12-week MM field unit.
-For those doing double units there is also an assignment (Reflection Tool) due in the middle of the semester.
+M.Div. students have four field units to complete.
+Students typically do one unit at a time, but if they work in a ministry at 20 hours per week, they may register for double units.
+Students may also do three field units over two semesters, if their ministry averages 15 hours per week.
+As a mentor, you would be required to meet with them personally once a week for an hour, committing yourself during that time to their spiritual growth and maturity, as well as their ministry knowledge and skills development.
+Written assignments are required at the beginning (Learning Covenant) and at the end (Progress Report or Final Evaluation) of each 12-week MM field unit.
+For those doing double units, there is also an assignment (Reflection Tool) due in the middle of the semester.